Haas Lola

 The team also was commonly known as Haas Lola due to Haas's association with Lola Cars International, although Lola was not involved in the project.
 Their cars were actually designed by Haas-owned design and construction company known as FORCE.
-Lola however earned the team's points towards the Constructors' Championships as the team's designated constructor.

-The cars were named "THL", THL refers to "Team Haas Lola".
+Lola however earned the team's points towards the Constructors' Championships as the team's designated constructor, and the cars were named with the acronym THL for Team Haas Lola.